blade-ui-kit/blade-icons/readme.md

 # Blade SVG

-Easily use SVG icons in your Blade templates, either as inline SVG or using SVG sprites.
+Easily use SVG images in your Blade templates, either as inline SVG or using SVG sprites.

 ## Installation